osm-quality/OSM-wikipedia-tag-validator/README.md

 * Run tests:
 * * `python3 -m unittest`

-# Story behing this tool
+# Story behind this tool

 I tried to implement tool to recommend interesting places for visit as a tourist.